alperenersoy/filament-export/README.md

 #### Header Action

 You can filter, search, sort and export your table with the header action.
-Header action is experimental for now, bulk action is safer to use.

 ```php
 $table->headerActions([